shouya/blog/src/posts/2018-11-15-algebras-in-list-monad.markdown

 ## Algebra

-An algebra on an endofunctor $F: C\to D$ is given by a tuple $(a, \sigma)$, where $a$ is an object in $C$ and $\sigma$ is an endofunction $F a \to a$.
+An algebra on an endofunctor $F: C\to C$ is given by a tuple $(a, \sigma)$, where $a$ is an object in $C$ and $\sigma$ is an endofunction $F a \to a$.
 It's worth noting that an algebra is not a natural transformation as it seems.

 A natural transformation has no knowledge on its component, therefore must be a polymorphic function.
-This restriction is, however, not required for an algebra.
-In an algebra, $\sigma$ is bound to a specific object $a: C$, thus it can do transformations on $a$ or generate an $a$ from nowhere.
+For an algebra, it is the opposite case. $\sigma$ operates on a specific object $a: C$.

 An algebra can be viewed as a map to evaluate a functor on values (e.g. algebraic expression) into an single value.
 Here are some examples of algebras:

 - `sum` on list of additive numbers
-- `length` on polymorphic list
+- `length` on an integer list
 - `foo (x:_) = x; foo [] = 1` on list of integers
 - `eval: ExprF a -> a` on an expression of type `a`